|

 Curriculum Vitæ

-Donna was accepted to South Carolina College (the honors college of the University of South Carolina) while
+Donna enrolled in what was known as South Carolina College (the top-ranked honors college of the University of South Carolina)

 |

-at Lowe's Home Center, and Brian started Sound Advice, a high-end stereo shop named after a column he wrote in his college
+at Lowe's Home Center, and Brian started Sound Advice, a high-end stereo shop named after a column he wrote for his college

 Their short-lived plans to move to Alaska after graduation were abruptly